40 incredible stats as Serena Williams turns 40 – updated after retirement announcement

 38 – Age at which she won her most recent singles title

 Serena was 38 years, three months, 17 days old when she won the ASB Classic in Auckland in January 2020.
 Only Kimiko Date and Billie Jean King have won titles at an older age.
 However, if Serena wins another title, she will own the record and become the first 40-year-old to win a WTA singles title.

 39 – Total number of Grand Slams – singles, doubles and mixed doubles – combined

 Serena’s 39 combined Grand Slams (23 singles, 14 women’s doubles, 2 mixed doubles) are the most among active players.
 It also puts her joint-third (along with Billie Jean King) on the all-time list – behind Margaret Court’s 64 and Martina Navratilova’s 59.

 40 – Number of Grand Slam semi-finals reached

-Having not played since her withdrawal from Wimbledon, Serena Williams is currently ranked 40th in the world.
+On her 40th birthday, Serena Williams was ranked 40th in the world.
 That’s also the number of Grand Slam semi-finals she has reached in her career.